rosmed/slicer_ros2_module/docs/pages/mrml-ros-nodes.rst

 Robots
 ======

 To create a new Robot node, one can either use the UI (instructions in Section 3.3) or create the robot programmatically with the following commands.
+The convenience function "AddRobot" was added to the module logic that accepts three arguments (``std::string parameterNodeName``, ``std::string parameterName``, ``std::string robotName``).

 .. tabs::